BanceDev/QuakePrism/docs/MANUAL.md

 ## Templates

-As mentioned in the [Getting Started](#getting-started) section there are four project templates presently included with Quake Prism.
+As mentioned in the [Getting Started](#getting-started) section there are three project templates presently included with Quake Prism.